Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Example: The 7-qubit code scheme

 Putting these into $\lambda_\opmagic$ and $b$, using the multiplicity values from Tables \ref{table:failure-multiplicity} and \ref{table:time-multiplicity}, and rounding to the nearest integer, we get

 and finally, for $b$, we have

-As we take more and more levels of concatenation, the proportion of resources necessary for a given circuit compared to an equivalent one with only {\normal} gates saturates at a finite value given by Eq.~(\ref{Eq:asymptotics_of_R}), which becomes Thus, we find that even in the worst-case scenario where the algorithm has a timestep where all gates are {\magic} gates \big(hence $\Qalgo_\opmagic=\Qalgo_{\rm total}$\big), that algorithm will never require more than 17.6 times the qubit costs of an equivalent-sized algorithm made entirely of {\normal} gates.
+As we take more and more levels of concatenation, the proportion of resources necessary for a given circuit compared to an equivalent one with only normal gates saturates at a finite value given by Eq.~(\ref{Eq:asymptotics_of_R}), which becomes Thus, we find that even in the worst-case scenario where the algorithm has a timestep where all gates are magic gates \big(hence $\Qalgo_\opmagic=\Qalgo_{\rm total}$\big), that algorithm will never require more than 17.6 times the physical qubit cost of an equivalent-sized algorithm made entirely of normal gates.
 The factor of 17.6 is reduced to 6.48 if state preparation is shared.

-However, as we discuss in Appendix~\ref{sec:T-gate-proportion}, {\magic} gates are fairly rare in typical algorithms, and it is reasonable to assume only about 5\% of gates are {\magic} gates.
+However, as we discuss in Appendix~\ref{sec:T-gate-proportion}, magic gates are fairly rare in typical algorithms, and it is reasonable to assume only about 5\% of gates are magic gates.
 To account for this we now make a simplifying assumption to avoid treating the time multiplicity at the logical level (level-$K$) differently from other levels in the concatenation.
-We recall that the time-multiplicity for magic gates was calculated knowing that a qubit only experiences (at most) a magic operation ($T$-gate) every two timesteps.
+We recall that the time multiplicity for magic gates was calculated knowing that a qubit only experiences (at most) a magic operation ($T$-gate) every two timesteps.
 This slightly complicates the estimation of the percentage of magic qubits at the logical level (level-$K$) in $\Lmax$.
 In short, when we take 5\% of magic-operations in each level-$K$ layer, we actually assume 10\% of magic-operations occur every two level-$K$ layers (and no magic-operations occur in between these two level-$K$ layers).
 It guarantees that the computer has enough resources to implement 5\% of magic-operations at each level-$K$ layer.
-We do this because it allows us to use the same time-multiplicity at the logical level (level-$K$) as at other levels.
+We do this because it allows us to use the same time multiplicity at the logical level (level-$K$) as at other levels.
 This is what is done to get the 5\% values in Figs.~\ref{fig:total-resources}, \ref{Fig:phenomenological} and \ref{Fig:phase-transition}, and corresponds to taking $\Qalgo_\opmagic\big/\Qalgo_{\rm total}\simeq 0.1$.
-Then the qubit costs for such a circuit is only $2.66$ times that for an equivalent-sized logical circuit made entirely of {\normal} gates.
+Then the physical qubit cost for such a circuit is only $2.66$ times that for an equivalent-sized logical circuit made entirely of normal gates.
 This factor of $2.66$ is reduced to $1.55$, if state preparation is shared.